DFKI-Interactive-Machine-Learning/multisensor-pipeline/README.md

 * Each module runs in a separate thread to ensure responsiveness.
 * Low number of dependecies = easy to integrate in your project.

 ## Installation

-We recommend to use an Anaconda environment with Python 3.6 (x64) or greater.
+We recommend using an Anaconda environment with Python 3.6 (x64) or greater.
 To install the `multisensor_pipeline`, activate your environment of choice and run the following command:

 ```shell
 pip install multisensor-pipeline